2026 Membership

 Mark Smith has recently moved to Sooke.
 He has also recently retired and taken up poetry again after a long interval.
 He takes comfort in Ben Lerner’s thought that any poem tends to be insufficient; “the fatal problem with poetry: poems” (from The Hatred of Poetry).
 Mark is originally from Scotland, and has been a nurse, educator and community worker.
 He is now enjoying being a beginner, dabbler and rank amateur.

 C.E.M.
-Winstanley was born and grew up in the UK.
-A core member of Sooke Writers’ Collective, Clare is proud to have been published in its annual anthology for the past seven years and of collaborating with Collective poets in four SWC chapbooks.
-She published her debut solo anthology, Bits of String & Thread., in July 2021, and has a second volume ready for publication in 2024.
+Winstanley: Clare was born and grew up in the UK.
+A core member of Sooke Writers’ Collective, she is proud to have been published in its annual anthology for the past nine years and to have collaborated with Collective poets in six SWC chapbooks.
+After the success of publishing her own debut book of poetry, Bits of String & Thread, in 2021, she followed it with a second collection, Round the Bend & Other Places, in 2024.
 Listen to live readings on her author website cemwinstanley.com

 more member listings and bios coming soon!